tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/华为通道接入_intl_en.md

 1. Enter the [Huawei's development platform](http://developer.huawei.com).
 2. Sign up for a developer account and log in to the platform.
 For more information, please see [Account Registration and Verification](https://developer.huawei.com/consumer/cn/devservice/doc/20300).
 (If you are registering a new account, you need to verify your identity.)
-3. Create an app on the Huawei Push platform.
+3. Create an application on the Huawei Push platform.
 For more information, please see [Creating App](https://developer.huawei.com/consumer/cn/doc/development/HMS-2-Guides/hmssdk_huaweipush_devprepare_agent#h1-1575111622057).
-(The app package name must be the same as that entered in the TPNS Console.)
+(The application package name must be the same as that entered in the TPNS Console.)
-4. Get and copy the app's `AppID` and `AppSecret` and paste them in App Configuration > Huawei Channel in the TPNS Console.
+4. Get and copy the application's `AppID` and `AppSecret` and paste them in Application Configuration > Huawei Channel in the TPNS Console.

 ### Configuring SHA256 certificate fingerprint